-And we should recognize, even though there’s helpful equipment and computers these days, making butter is still backbreaking work.
+And we should recognize, even though there’s helpful equipment and computers these days, making butter is still hard work.
 Large machines must be loaded and unloaded with precision.
 Focusing on cleaning and quality at every moment is taxing, but people are there every day to make it happen.
-It’s a dance of extreme attention to detail, efficiency, and commitment to quality.
+It’s a dance of extreme attention to detail, efficiency and commitment to quality.

-According to Bert, back when the Chaseburg Creamery first opened, Organic Valley expected to make 5 million pounds of milk* into butter each year.
-Today, the plant churns that much milk every month.
+When the Chaseburg Creamery first opened, Organic Valley expected to make 5 million pounds of milk (that’s more than 581,000 gallons) into butter each year, Leis said.
+Today, the plant uses 4.5 million pounds of milk every week.

 To keep up, the creamery has seen many physical changes over the years.
-More and bigger silos, more efficient equipment, computerized processes, and most important—state-of-the-art milk quality testing to ensure the milk is top-notch before it even enters the building.
+More and bigger silos, more efficient equipment, computerized processes and state-of-the-art milk quality testing to ensure the milk is top notch before it even enters the building.

 Because they’re working with a perishable product, teams have to be there every day (and night) of the year, including holidays.
-They switch shifts around so families can be together Christmas and New Year at least every other year, but it’s still a sacrifice, especially for those with young children.
+They switch shifts around so families can be together during some holidays.

 But the group working together here in Chaseburg treat each other like a second family.
-Bert talks with a lilt of pride in his voice of the many times older workers with grown children have stepped in to take holiday shifts, allowing younger workers that magical time with their kids.
-“You don’t get those years back,” Bert said.
+Leis talked with a lilt of pride in his voice of the many times older workers with grown children have stepped in to take holiday shifts, allowing younger workers that magical time with their kids.
+“You don’t get those years back,” he said.

 The best quality milk and an amazing recipe go a long way toward creating multiple-award-winning butter.
 But the real not-so-secret ingredient for Organic Valley butter is its people.
 Ask anyone at the plant how they — nestled in the remote valleys of Wisconsin’s Driftless region — make such fabulous butter, and you’ll hear them say, “Because we care.”